 Refinancing your home loan could help you:

-- Get a lower interest rate or reduced fees
+Save money with a lower interest rate or reduced fees

-- Borrow more for a renovation, investments, or a new car
+Borrow more for a renovation, investments, or a new car

 Consolidate several loans

 Once you’re clear on what you want to achieve, it’s much easier for you to ask the right questions of lenders and choose the loan that best suits your needs.